agoldst/bookstats/README.md

     summarize(all(count.x == count.y))
 ```

-(Making this check enabled me to fix a number of transcription errors, but note that some may certainly remain.)
+(Making this check enabled me to fix a number of transcription errors.)

 # Pull requests